willhowes/CV/README.md

 ## Personal interests and responsibilities
 * Director & Company Secretary for the freehold company that owns the block of flats I live in
-* I am a mentor to two Makers Academy students
+* Mentor to two Makers Academy students
-* I run an annual Pro Evolution Soccer tournament
+* Run an annual Pro Evolution Soccer tournament
-* I write my own music and play the guitar, bass, piano and synth
+* Write my own music and play the guitar, bass, piano and synth
-* Running - I take part in and volunteering for 5k/10k/Half Marathon races
+* Take part in and am a volunteer steward for 5k/10k/Half Marathon races
 * Long-suffering supporter of the England Men's Cricket Team

 ## References